The role of the leaders in implementing Project Management

 Tania Melnyczuk

-Director of Programme Design at ProjectManagement.co.za and the Collaboration Director of the Autistic Strategies Network.
+Tania is the Director of Programme Design at ProjectManagement.co.za and the Collaboration Director of the Autistic Strategies Network.
+She also works as a project specialist at Marius Cloete Moulds, and as a professional artist specialising in ballpoint and multimedia.

 ×